Nickel Base Castings and Nickel Alloy Castings

 Nickel Base castings are used principally for their heat and corrosion resistance.
 The more common nickel base materials include Monel, Inconel, and the family of Hastelloy grades.
 Monel also includes a significant amount of copper, whereas Inconel is a Nickel-Chromium-Molybdenum alloy.

-Similarly, Monel Castings’ high corrosion resistance makes them particularly well suited for applications such as piping systems, seawater valves, and straining equipment.
+Similarly, Monel Castings’ high corrosion resistance makes them particularly well suited for applications requiring nickel base castings such as piping systems, seawater valves, and straining equipment.
 Certain monel alloys are completely non-magnetic and are used for anchor cable aboard minesweepers and as housings for magnetic-field measurement equipment.
 In recreational boating, Monel wire is used to seize shackles for anchor ropes as well as for water and fuel tanks, and for other underwater applications.
 Monel Castings are also used in propeller and impeller applications.

-Common Nickel-Based Chemistries Include:
+Common Nickel Alloy Castings Chemistries Include: